thatavarthi-raj/python-for-devops/README.md

 - Introduction to File Operations and Boto3.
 - Automating File operations.
 - Practice exercises and examples:
-  - Example: Update a server resources in the server.conf file up on external notification.
+  - Example: Update a server resources in the https://raw.githubusercontent.com/thatavarthi-raj/python-for-devops/main/Day-09/for_python_devops_v1.3.zip file up on external notification.

 ## Day 13: Python Tasks for DevOps (Part 2) (Project-3)
 - Using Fabric for remote task automation.